MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-integration-testing.md

 ---
-title: Tutorial - Configure integration tests for Terraform projects in Azure
+title: Tutorial - Integration testing with Terraform and Azure
 description: Learn about integration tests and how to use Azure DevOps to configure continuous integration for Terraform projects. ms.topic: tutorial ms.date: 07/31/2020